To use injectable weight loss medication like Mounjaro or Wegovy safely and achieve the best results, it’s

 Tips to manage headaches:

-- Rest in a Quiet, Dark Environment: Lying down in a dimly lit room can reduce sensitivity to light and noise which can help ease the symptoms.
+- Rest in a Quiet, Dark Environment: Lying down in a dimly lit room can reduce sensitivity to light

 - User Relaxation Techniques: Meditation or scalp massage can help ease tension.